 - Set up a EIN (Employee Identification Number) – this is a Federal US tax ID number, similar to our ABN or TFN here in Australia.
 You can get this issued even though you are not a US resident.
 To do this, fill out a US SS-4 form (you don’t have to lodge this, but you will have to have your answers ready).
 Call +0011 1 267 941 1099 during business hours (EST).
 Follow the key codes to speak to a representative who will help you register for an EIN over the phone.
 Be sure to tell them that you are a foreign corporation.

 - If your business receives this EIN – will your business have to collect sales tax or pay income tax in The United States?
 Read this article to learn more information about this.

 - Set up a USD bank account.
-Not any USD bank account will do, because it needs to be opened with a social security number.
-We spoke with our friends at Air Wallex today who are working on supplying a compliant bank account for this purpose, and hope to have this ready by October 2020.
+Not any USD bank account will do, because it needs to have a compatible routing number with Shopify.
+We spoke with our friends at Air Wallex today who are working on supplying a compliant bank account for this purpose, and hope to have this ready by December 2020.